Cuis-Smalltalk/Learning-Cuis/SamplePackage4.md

 Nothing happened?
 Huh?

-This just goes to show that we need to flexible and numble enough to deal with the unexpected.
+This just goes to show that we need to flexible and nimble enough to deal with the unexpected.

 Let's look around a bit.